 1. What Xatral XL is and what it is used for

-Hyperplasia.
-This is when the prostate gland enlarges
+Prostatic Hyperplasia.
+This is when the prostate gland

-(hyperplasia) but the growth is not cancerous (it is benign).
-It can
+enlarges (hyperplasia) but the growth is not cancerous (it is

-cause problems in passing water (urine).
-This happens mainly in
+benign).
+It can cause problems in passing water (urine).
+This

-the urethra.
-This is the tube that takes your water to the
+surrounds the urethra.
+This is the tube that takes your

 Your tablets work by relaxing the prostate gland muscle.

-gland gets so big that it stops the flow of urine completely.
+prostate gland gets so big that it stops the flow of urine

 This is very painful and you may need a short stay in

-flow again.
-This has only been shown to help in men aged
+water to flow again.
+This has only been shown to help in

 2. Before you take Xatral XL